-I am very excited about the Audubon Society and Cornell Lab of Ornithology‘s upcoming Great Backyard Bird Count.
-It takes place Friday-Monday, February 14-17, all over North America.
-It’s a great family activity.
+Looking for a great winter or family nature activity?
+Join the Audubon Society and Cornell Lab of Ornithology‘s Great Backyard Bird Count Friday-Monday, February 13-16, anywhere in the world.
 Anyone can participate, even if you only have 15 minutes and are completely new to birding.

 Here’s how it works: You can pick a spot to go watch birds (a backyard, a park, a trail, a marsh, or anywhere you think birds might be) or you can join an organized event.
 You can download a very thorough check list of birds that are likely to be seen in your area.
 You record the birds that you see and then go home and either send in your checklist or enter the names and numbers in online.